lenknerd/HomePage1/posts/protohype_body.md

 The end product worked swimmingly!
 Here's a video of the system in operation; it's lengthy, but a few things to note are A) the orientation pictures on the GUI match with each successive calibration positions, B) the LED flashes once in position for visible indication that the calibration readings happen when the positioning is complete, and C) there's a pretty cool turn at around 1:15 if you want to skip right to that.

-<iframe width="640" height="380" align="center"
+<iframe width="420" height="260" align="center"
 src="https://drive.google.com/file/d/0B9aM7kLnVl_mSGRUeS00RkF5SWM/preview"></iframe>

-The process could use some tweaks if we get a chance - quicker moves by tweaking motor control, for example.
+The process could use some tweaks if we get a chance - quicker moves by adjusting motor position PID, for example.
-But the result is a well-calibrated IMU device without the time-intensive work of rotating repeatedly (24 times) carefully to the right positions and taking measurements at each, avoiding potential for human error.
+But the result was a working system to yield a well-calibrated IMU device without the time-intensive work of rotating repeatedly (24 times) carefully to the right positions and taking measurements at each, avoiding potential for human error.

 Unfortunately, our submission didn't win the overall competition - there were a lot of excellent entries, kudos to the many great competitors in the Protohype challenge.
 But in the "apples-to-apples" comparison, we did have the submission that Dr. Bell was most happy with, and we've even been discussing some other potential automation projects we may tackle with his group.